johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 #### A Better API

-As mentioned, it's not a good design to access the `knex` service from our controller.
+As mentioned, it's not a good design to access the `knex` object directly from our controller.
 We can make things a little bit better by creating a service to house our database logic.
 We can also make our Knex.js module a little easier to use by adding a higher level API.
 Let's do that.
 We're going to add a _provider_ that let's us directly inject the `knex` object into any service.
 You'll see what I mean in a moment.

 First, create a file called `nest-knex-connection.provider.ts` inside the `src` folder.
 Add the following code: